-Figure 4: The MiningVis system developed for the exploratory analysis of Bitcoin mining pool evolution.
+Figure 7: The MiningVis system developed for the exploratory analysis of Bitcoin mining pool evolution.

 In the last year we actively worked on visual analytics tools to support the analysis of the Bitcoin blockchain.
 We focused on Bitcoin mining.
 Mining blocks is a critical component of the Bitcoin ecosystem, helping to keep the system secure, valid, and stable.
 At the same time, mining is a resource-intensive activity that continues to get more and more difficult.
 Mining pools have emerged to address this issue and to ensure a more stable and predictable income by sharing computing power.
 Yet, increased centralization of the mining power is also not without dangers (e.g., the 51% attack), and, thus, it is important to better understand and analyze mining pool activities in Bitcoin.
-We made several contributions: an extensive data collection on Bitcoin mining pools, the development of two custom visualizations and a comprehensive tool called MiningVis, a first exploratory data analysis leading to hypotheses and documented activities about pools' main features such as market share, reward rules, or location.
+We made several contributions: an extensive data collection on Bitcoin mining pools, the development of two custom visualizations and a comprehensive tool called MiningVis [27], a first exploratory data analysis leading to hypotheses and documented activities about pools' main features such as market share, reward rules, or location [37].
+One extended analysis paper received a best paper runner up award at IEEE ICBC [35] .
+Finally, our system BitConduite [17] was published in IEEE CG&A. It is a visual analytics approach for explorative analysis of financial activity within the Bitcoin network, offering a view on transactions aggregated by entities, i. e. by individuals, companies or other groups actively using Bitcoin.